List of sports idioms: S

-Sports: To remove from participation.
+Sports: To not participate, remain neutral or passive, avoid action.
 A player who it is injured, benched, etc. is removed from play and forced to sit on or observe from the sidelines.
 The sidelines themselves are the lines on the side of the playing field which define the playing area from that of spectators, non-playing team members, etc. OED defines sidelines in terms of "spec[ifically] Football and other sports", figurative use from 1934.
 See also bench.